OpenAI developer Conference

 I'm trying to use retrieval (RAG) pipelines with OpenAI agents on top of the pipeline doing tasks like scraping shit.
 This is for a summarization task (im summarizing Airbnb reviews for properties, condensing like 100s of reviews for one property into one paragraph which LLMs are great at) and also using document retrieval pipelines for SEC filings for equity analysis.

 Trying to get my OpenAI agents to basically scrape SEC filings and put those documents in a vectorstore along with company PR's and related PR's / shit from optimized news feeds.
-This is all amibitious stuff but tbhonest you have to be retarded if you think this is just a fad and that enterprise applications don't exist.
+This is all amibitious stuff but tbhonest you have to be moronic if you think this is just a fad and that enterprise applications don't exist.

 Companies will throw money at systems that prevent hallucination and allow amazing document QA / generation over company documents/databases